 Aimon, Dilshin and Sharifa are also working hard to learn English.
 Aimon was a mechanic back in Syria and can’t wait to start working to help his parents.
 His sisters are at school and college.
 “It’s a very nice country,” says Dilshin, “but we still miss home”.
 Sharifa feels the same.
 “It’s good.
 I’m making friends,” she says.

-Meanwhile, the family has been getting to know its British neighbours.
+Meanwhile, the family has been getting to know their British neighbours.
 Mahmoud has turned their neglected garden into an allotment, where he grows fruits and vegetables to share with other families on their street.
 “We had a big garden in Syria,” he says.
 “But the bombs hit it.
 It is all gone”.

 Fears for family in Syria